The Advantages and Disadvantages of an Intranet

 10. Improves Employee Engagement

 As impressive as the benefits of a company intranet are, not all employees seem to enjoy or even maximize their use fully.
-One reason for this is that a fraction of the workforce experience the drawbacks of intranet–particularly its poor implementation–which overshadows the advantages of the intranet mentioned above.
+Sometimes, a fraction of the workforce experiences the drawbacks of the intranet, such as its poor implementation, which overshadows the advantages of the intranet as mentioned above.

 1. Security Breaches